A Symbolic Algorithm for Computation of Non-degenerate Clifford Algebra Matrix Representations: Maxima code

 The code was implemented using the Maxima package \symb{clifford} developed by the author \cite{Prodanov2016,Prodanov2016a}.
 Examples presented above can be recomputed using the command \symb{elem2mat1} after proper initialization of the package.
+The key functions of the implementation are listed below.